 When talking about cold coffee, the recipe, of course, is more or less the same then why is it that coffee at some places is exceptionally good whereas others are okay types?
 Some are exactly like the ones you get in a cafe whereas others look like homemade only.

 As far as my cold coffee is concerned, I will be modest and say that it is pretty good.
-My friend Reena Goel and my son Shivang’s friend Henry Garg are ardent fans of my cold coffee.
-If they are at my place then they have to have this coffee.
 Here, I will also confess that the only person whose cold coffee, I have relished a lot or maybe more than mine is my sister in law, Prashima Jain’s coffee.
 And when discussed, found that we both had the same recipe.
 One of the two key ingredients was the same.
 So, if the recipe is good the result is automatically good.
 But what’s that one ingredient?

 As it is, cold coffee has only three basic ingredients, namely milk, coffee and sugar.
 Which is that one ingredient I am hinting at?
 Am I talking of coffee powder?
 Not exactly.
 Here in North India, we normally use instant coffee powder only and that’s what is used in this recipe too.
 Then? is that sugar?
 Oh! sugar is the same and is just a sweetener.
 Then, milk?
 Am I using non-dairy milk like soy milk or something like this?
 No, no, nothing like that, I use normal dairy milk only.
 What is the secret then?
 The secret is that the milk is used but without boiling and that makes all the difference.

-Yes, I use raw milk for making cold coffee.
-Raw and chilled.
-Why do I use raw milk?
+Yes, I use chilled pasteurized milk, as it is without further boiling it.
+Why do I use it?
 Well, it started decades back.
 Once when I headed towards my kitchen for making cold coffee then I had only two options: boiling hot milk or the packaged milk in the refrigerator.
 Since the milk was pasteurized therefore my husband Sandeep assured me to use it for making cold coffee.
 Even I had misconceptions about using milk without boiling but his explanation cleared all my doubts.
-I made cold coffee with that milk and voila it was the best cold coffee.
-Then onwards I have been using only raw (but pasteurized) milk only for making cold coffee.
-In fact, I use this same milk for other milkshakes like mango shake, strawberry shakes also.
-Recently, I tried making cold coffee with boiled and then chilled milk also but my son Siddharth stopped drinking it saying that it doesn’t taste good the way it used to be.
+I made cold coffee with that milk and voila it was the best!
+Then onwards I have been using only pasteurized milk only for making cold coffee.

-Now, if some of you are wondering how can I use raw milk then dear friends, if the milk is pasteurized then it is safe to drink it as it is without boiling.
-Just recall your biology lessons where you learnt that Pasteurization itself means that the milk has been heated at a very high temperature up to the boiling point and then rapidly cooled down and packaged.
+If the milk is pasteurized then it is safe to drink it as it is without boiling.
+Just recall your biology lessons where you learned that Pasteurization itself means that the milk has been heated at very high temperature up to the boiling point and then rapidly cooled down and packaged.
 Heating milk at very high temperature kills the harmful bacteria present in it and thus it is absolutely safe to drink this milk.
 Of course, if your milk is not pasteurized then you should boil it first before consuming it.

 And lastly, I like to add vanilla ice cream in my cold coffee but you can always avoid that.
 But if making for someone special or on a special occasion then do add it and see the magic.